haoranguovictor/Big-Data-Analysis---Brand-Analysis-with-Twitter/README.md

 Please see Technical Report.pdf for more details.
 Based on python, Spark, databricks.

 Haoran's contribution: 1.
 Leader of the project; 2.
 Data cleaning for tweets, with python.
-3. Trained a naive bayes classifier for sentimental analysis.
+3. Trained a naive bayes classifier for sentimental analysis, using Spark.
 Do classification for tweets crawled online.

 ## Directory
 ```